 We get similar queries from professionals from other domains as well.
 You can refer to them as well.

 As a sales professional, you may have one or more of the following strengths:

 a) Interaction with the customer or the ability to interact with the customer

-b) Understanding a customer needs and communicating it with your team
+b) Understanding a customer’s needs and communicating them with your team

 c) Helping your product/service team in creating a product/service addressing the customer needs

 Why am I mentioning them?
 How is it relevant to a business analyst role?
 To understand that let’s look at the role of a business analyst.